 That’s because drinking too much alcohol never happens by itself.
 There’s always a reason, or a combination of reasons, behind it.

-That’s why I don’t work with “overcoming” alcoholism.
+That’s why addiction hypnotherapy in Oxford doesn’t work with “overcoming alcoholism.”
 Instead, we change the way that you see, feel and think about life, to make alcohol an old problem that no longer has any power over you.

 Solving the problem